ryohei8227/bedrock-hcls-tokyo2/README.md

 ## Deployment

-### Note: You can choose to deploy the agents with one-click deployment or set them up yourself in workshop mode
+### Note: You can choose to deploy some of the agents with one-click deployment or set them up yourself in workshop mode

 > [!IMPORTANT]
 > Access to Amazon Bedrock foundation models (not granted by default).
 To gain access, follow the [official documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html).